redwoodjs/learn.redwoodjs.com/README.md

 Localized content without a "counterpart" for the source content defaults to the source locale.

-Every doc category (ex: 'Tutorial') needs to be mapped to a Crowdin translation flow.
+Every doc category directory (ex: 'Tutorial') needs to be mapped to a Crowdin translation flow.

 We just have `tutorial` for now, but contact `@clairefro` to add new doc categories if needed.